jyanivaddi/ERA_V1/session_10/README.md

 The three different image transformation methods we use in this model are:

-* HorizontalFlip: This method randomly flips an image horizontally
+* [HorizontalFlip](https://albumentations.ai/docs/api_reference/full_reference/#albumentations.augmentations.geometric.transforms.HorizontalFlip): This method randomly flips an image horizontally
-* ShiftScaleRotate: This method shifts, scales, or rotates the image
+* [RandomResizedCrop](https://albumentations.ai/docs/api_reference/full_reference/#albumentations.augmentations.crops.transforms.RandomResizedCrop): This method shifts, scales, or rotates the image
-* Cutout: This method randomly cuts out a square of size 16 x 16 in the image.
+* [Cutout](https://albumentations.ai/docs/api_reference/full_reference/#albumentations.augmentations.dropout.coarse_dropout.CoarseDropout): This method randomly cuts out a square of size 8 x 8 in the image.

 The below image demonstrates how the image transforms look on a sample image
 ![transforms](doc/augmentations.png)